MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

    These images are recognized across Microsoft products to indicate that the action is associated with Copilot.
 In general, use the `Sparkle` icon.
 Reserve the `SparkleFilled` icon for special cases where you want to emphasize a specific Copilot.
 For example, if there are multiple Copilot actions on a page, you might want to emphasize one Copilot action over the others.
 - You shouldn't use "Copilot" in prompt action captions.
 Instead, focus on the assistive task that Copilot performs, starting with a verb such as draft, suggest, search, or troubleshoot.
 - Prompt actions are supported on specific page types.
-Starting with runtime 13, these include `List`, `ListPart`, `StandardDialog`, and `Worksheet`.
+Starting with runtime 13, the supported page types include `List`, `ListPart`, `StandardDialog`, and `Worksheet`.
 With runtime 14, the supported page types also include `Card`, `Document`, and `ListPlus`.
 - Prompt actions display only if the `RunObject` property is specified.
 - Prompt actions display in Business Central online and on-premises environments.
 However, Microsoft Copilot is exclusively for Business Central online.
 To make actions dynamically visible based on the deployment, use the [Visible property](properties/devenv-visible-property.md) on prompt actions.
 For example, you can use one of these two approaches: